 Yes.
 Sometimes a baby may need a frenectomy if they are unable to latch and effectively breastfeed because of a strong frenum pull.

-It is important to speak with your obstatrician, midwife, and/or lactation consultant to determine if this is an appopriate procedure for your child.
+It is important to speak with your obstetrician, midwife, and/or lactation consultant to determine if this is an appropriate procedure for your child.